-Dr. Sandi has nearly two decades of experience in the national laboratory complex.
-Her research interests include nuclear forensics, nanoscale engineering and materials for energy storage.
+Dr. Sandi has more than two decades of experience in the national laboratory complex.
+Her research interests include materials for energy storage, including lithium-ion batteries, nuclear forensics, nanoscale engineering, and in-situ characterization techniques.

 Dr. Sandi is the recipient of the 2004 Luminary Award for Excellence in Science, Engineering, and Leadership (granted by the Hispanic Engineer National Achievement Awards Conference) and the 2019 Lifetime Achievement Award in Education, Great Minds in STEM.
 She is also the recipient of the 2019 organizational leadership award granted by the Group of Women in Medicine in Science of the American Association of Medical Colleges.